 Please review the department website at http://chemistry.emory.edu to ensure you are familiar with chemistry-specific resources.
 Each member of staff has a short description next to their name describing key responsibilities in the People directory.
-In addition, the faculty diversity and safety liaison and the directors of academic programming will be identified in the People directory.
+In addition, the faculty Director of DEI and the directors of academic programming are identified in this directory.

 Within the graduate program structure, you are encouraged to consider the DGS, Graduate Program Coordinator, and Communications and Outreach Manager as a resource team.
 Most academic process questions and signature requests will be addressed by the Graduate Program Coordinator.

 Attention to well-being is foundational to students ability to flourish at Emory and beyond.
 Within the Emory community, students have access to coordinated and comprehensive medical and psychiatric care, counseling, recreation facilities and programs, and health education targeted at building and maintaining overall well-being.
 Explore Emory’s comprehensive collection of resources and services at the link.

 Office of Respect

 - Confidential, 24/7 support to students with concerns related to sexual and relationship-based harm (including sexual misconduct, relationship violence, and stalking.)